mkner/robo-pid/docs/interface.rst

  .. method:: getKd()

+       get the current proportional gain **Kd**

-        returns Kd
+   :return: Kd
+   :rtype: float

  .. method:: getPid(signal_ref, signal)

    Returns the results of the PID equation evaluation *since the last* call to this function.
-It is usually called each **time_step** interval that is also synced to the measured signal that samples at the same time interval Calculation & persistent values depend on mode
+It is usually called each **time_step** interval that is also synced to the measured signal that samples at the same time interval.
+   Calculation & persistent values depend on mode

    :param: signal_ref - reference signal value